millsp/material-candy/README.md

 ## 📜 About

-**Material Candy** is a delightful material dark theme.
-It's designed to minimize eye-strain and promote better code comprehension.
-Its carefully selected palette will make your eyes so comfortable.
-Its candy colors will uplift your mood and keep you happy.
+**Material Candy** is a delightful material dark theme that's designed to minimize eye-strain and promote better code comprehension.
+Its carefully selected palette of sweet candy colors will uplift your mood and make you a happier developer.

 ## 🍩 Features